adhearsion/matrioska/README.md

 # Matrioska

-Matrioska is an Adhearsion plugin for running in-call apps at the press of a DTMF.
+Matrioska is an Adhearsion plugin for creating in-call voice apps.

+Matrioska helps you do more asynchronous things than Adhearsion alone.
+For example, you can start a long phone call and have Matrioska listening in the background for keypresses.
+When a keypress is detected, it can execute application code, for example, to transfer the call or to start or stop a recording.
+You can think of Matrioska as “background apps for Adhearsion.”

 By mapping controllers or blocks to the desired applications, a listener object waits for DTMF and reacts by executing the specified payload.